rahulkadvasara/-Bangalore-Home-Price-Prediction/README.md

 2. Numpy and Pandas for data cleaning
 3. Matplotlib for data visualization
 4. Sklearn for model building
-5. Jupyter notebook, visual studio code and pycharm as IDE
+5.Visual studio code as IDE
-6. Python flask for http server
+6. Python flask for http server (Also used Fast API as option 2)
 7. HTML/CSS/Javascript for UI

 # Deploy this app to cloud (AWS EC2)